 What’s a waiting period?

-As addressed in one of our past articles, a crucial thing to note when purchasing maternity insurance is the waiting period.
+A crucial thing to note when purchasing maternity insurance is the waiting period.
 A certain amount of cost is guaranteed should a woman become pregnant, so maternity plans tend to come with several limitations and restrictions like this.
 The waiting period refers to a duration of time that must pass after you have enrolled on a policy before you’re able to receive its benefits.
 Most maternity plans in Singapore have a waiting period of 10 to 12 months, while others may have longer ones.

 Now you may have done the sums and be thinking, “Wait a minute.
 This means that if I buy maternity insurance after I get pregnant, I won’t have maternity coverage.”
 That’s correct.
 Because of this restriction, you will need to have a maternity insurance plan in place well ahead of when you plan to conceive in order to be covered throughout the entire duration of your pregnancy.